Yazep/foundry-defi-stablecoin/README.md

 ### Further Information

-For more details on the specific lessons and guides followed for this project, please refer to Patrick Collins' GitHub repository:
+For more details on the specific lessons and guides followed for this project, please refer to Patrick Collins' GitHub repository.

 ---